 - MAX EMC epoxy is awesome for weatherproofing Valarm boxes with sensors that don’t fit through cables glands, such as the water quality sensors with BNC cables used here.

-These were really fun deployments in beautiful, remote locations!
-In the near future we’ll be deploying many more Valarm units for monitoring water quality in streams, rivers, and other sites.
-For more on water and fluid monitoring see Valarm deployments for:
+These were really fun deployments in beautiful, remote locations.
+We’re deploying more Valarm units for monitoring water levels and water quality in streams, rivers, and other sites like government agencies and water districts.
+For more on water and fluid monitoring see our stories about:

-- Water usage monitoring in California (water wells and flow meters)
+- Water usage monitoring and managing water wells + flow meters

 - Monitoring tank levels remotely